scaleoutsean/awesome-solidfire/README.md

 #### VMware Photon 4.0

 - Photon comes with iSCSI SRPMs which can be built and made to [work with SolidFire](https://scaleoutsean.github.io/2022/03/11/vmware-photon-iscsi-solidfire.html)

+#### HashiCorp Nomad

+- Nomad can schedule services with Docker using static host volumes backed by SolidFire.
+I also got it to work with Trident Docker Volume Plugin.
+If the VM gets its HA from hypervisor, this may be a way to get HA for these Docker workloads.
+See [this](https://scaleoutsean.github.io/2022/03/23/nomad-solidfire-hostpath-volumes.html) for additional details
+- LXC-style containers may be able to work on host volumes (static provisioning) as well
+- Trident CSI is unlikely to work with Nomad CSI, but Cinder CSI might (needs testing)

 ### File-sharing (NFS, SMB)